Fire blanket come in 1.2m -1.2m, 1.2m x 1.8m, 1.8m x 1.8m

 They should be located in the kitchen far enough away from the stove so they can be accessed if there is a fire on the stove.

-Do not use on Flammable gas or electrical equipment fires.
-Only use on a very small and contained fire.Once used in a fire, they should be replaced.
-Marine regulations require that a fire blanket must be carried on vessels where cooking facilities are located in an enclosed space, e.g. the galley on a yacht.
+Marine regulations require to carry a fire blanket on the vessels especially when where cooking facilities are located in an enclosed space, e.g. the galley on a yacht.

 The requirements for the maintenance fire blankets manufactured to comply with AS/NZ 3504 and installed in accordance with AS2444.